adzil/dstcluster/README.md

 `cluster.ini`.
 It is recommended to leave this at the default value of `15`.
 If you do change this option, it is recommended that you do so only for LAN games, and use a number evenly divisible into `60` (`15`, `20`, `30`).

+## Console Input

+Because of there are multiple shard instances running on `dstcluster`, we need to be able to switch between shard's `STDIN` to enter a lua command.
+To do that simply type `:<shard_name>` followed by a new line.
+Subsequent `STDIN` input after the command will be passed through to the appointed shard.
+Use the command again to switch between `STDIN`s.

+## Termination Signal

+`dstcluster` can be safely terminated with `SIGINT` (or `Ctrl+C`) or `SIGTERM` if you are running it under Docker container.
+Under the hood, it sends `SIGINT` to every running shards so it can cleanly terminate itself and wait the last shard terminated.

+Note that the default Docker termination wait time (`10` seconds) may be not enough for the shard to clean themself up.
+It is possible to corrupt the save data if the termination wait time has already passed and Docker forcefully kill the container.